vengi-voxel/vengi/docs/voxconvert/Usage.md

 Using a different target palette is also possible by setting the `palette` [cvar](../Configuration.md).

-`./vengi-voxconvert -set palette /path/to/palette.png --input infile outfile`
+`./vengi-voxconvert -set palette /path/to/palette.png -set voxformat_createpalette false --input infile --output outfile`

 The palette file has to be in the dimensions 1x256.
 It is also possible to just provide the basename of the palette.
 This is e.g. `nippon`.
 The tool will then try to look up the file `palette-nippon.png` in the file search paths.